Supercheck LogoSupercheck

 2. Click Add Provider

-3. Select the provider type
+3. Select the provider type and enter credentials

-5. Click Test to verify the connection
+4. Click Test to verify the connection

-6. Save the provider
+5. Save the provider

 Alert Types

-Monitor RecoveryConsecutive successes after being downGreen
+RecoveryConsecutive successes reach threshold after being downSuccess

-SSL ExpiringCertificate expires within configured daysYellow
+SSL ExpiringCertificate expires within configured daysWarning

-Job SuccessAll tests passed (optional)Green
+SuccessAll tests passed (optional)Success

-Job TimeoutJob exceeded maximum execution timeRed
+TimeoutJob exceeded maximum execution timeError

 Thresholds prevent alert noise from transient issues like network blips or brief service hiccups.

-Example: Failure Threshold = 3
+Failure Threshold

 Alert Limiting